 A most scenic drive: Stretch the springtime scenery into a whole day with a motor up Chuckanut Drive; plan your route and stops with our handy Chuckanut Drive itinerary.

 Tour de bike: Rent a bike (from Skagit Cycle in Burlington, $40 per day) or bring your own for a self-guided two-wheel tour through the tulip fields.
 Got a large group?
 Country Cycling offers fully-supported guided tours to see the tulips.

 Best breakfast: Fuel up for a day of petal-peeping with a made-from-scratch giant cinnamon roll or tasty plate of morning hash at Calico Cupboard Cafe & Bakery (choose from their two tulip-country locations – La Conner or Mt.
 Vernon)

-Lively local lunch: Follow the signs to the popular Kiwanis Salmon BBQ in Hillcrest Park (every day from April 1-23 2017, 11am-7pm, $12).
+Lively local lunch: Follow the signs to the popular Kiwanis Salmon BBQ in Hillcrest Park (every day from April 1-28 2019, 11am-7pm, $15 adults, $12 for child/senior).
 Your plate will be piled high with generous portions of wild salmon barbecued over alder, baked potato, slaw, and garlic bread, plus ice cream for dessert.
-This is a must-stop for our family and should be for yours, too!
+This is always a must-stop for our family!

 Make it a weekend: The cute, budget-friendly rooms at Hotel Planter are in an historic downtown building within walking distance to all of La Conner’s great restaurants, shops and art galleries.
 The inn gets bonus points for its private gazebo hot tub set in a sprawling, beautifully-landscaped garden, the perfect place to unwind after a day of sight-seeing.

 In Oregon?
 Head to the Willamette Valley for the Wooden Shoe Tulip Festival.
-It runs March 24-April 30, 2017.
+It runs March 23-April 29, 2019.